heyhey!

 you are not banksy

-at our university, there was a strict ban on graffiti in the toilets. as an ironic response, I painted two surveillance cameras and hung them up in the restroom as supposed monitoring devices.
+At our university, there was a strict ban on graffiti in the toilets.
+As an ironic response, I painted two surveillance cameras and hung them up in the restroom as supposed monitoring devices.
 The work plays with the absurdity of controlling creativity in public spaces and questions who actually gets to define artistic expression.

 Some image Some image